-If you are selling a hat, for instance, that some are selling for $12 and some, more well established branded artisans, are selling for $35, consider coming in somewhere in the middle. $25-$27 for a hat that takes one hour to make and costs $4 in yarn is definitely a fair price for an up an coming brand (which you are).
+If you are selling a hat, for instance, that some are selling for $12 and some better-established branded artisans are selling for $35, consider coming in somewhere in the middle. $25-$27 for a hat that takes one hour to make and costs $4 in yarn is definitely a fair price for an up-and-coming brand (which you are).

 6. Take a great photo (or create a great display).